amandabacon/Dome_Auto/README.md

 -Figure out issues with R2 (counter clockwise motion).
 For now it is commented out in the code

 -Error handling for IR sensors

+Note for Dome people: How to run auto-dome
+-In terminal, in the pi, in Dome directory
+-type "export FLASK_APP=auto_dome.py"
+-then type "flask run --host=0.0.0.0"
+-then go to chrome and type in http://raspberrypi22.local:5000/static/go-dome.html